Exodeconus miersii: Description

-Exodeconus miersii is a creeping plant with large, hairy light green leaves that form a dense ground cover.
+Exodeconus miersii is a creeping plant with large, hairy, light green leaves that form a dense ground cover.
 It has large white trumpet-shaped flowers.
+It is drought tolerant.
+Its fruit is a capsule having an elongate ovate shape.
+The trumpet-shaped flowers have green veins.

 Range and habitat

 Exodeconus miersii is present widely on the Galapagos Islands, where it grows on rocks and sandy soils.
+This flowering plant has a coastal habitat, as indicated by its common name.
+Sometimes it inhabits arid lowlands, but more often is found along shorelines.